-Draft charging policy 2013/14
+Charging policy 2013/14

 The Charging Policy is reviewed on an annual basis.
-Fees and Charges that require formal adopting under Section 150 of the Local Government Act 2002 may be set during either a Long Term Plan or Annual Plan process.
+Fees and Charges that require formal adopting under Section 150 of the Local Government Act 2002 may be consulted on in conjunction with a Long Term or Annual Plan.
 The proposed fee amendments are set out in the policy included in the plan and will come into effect on 1 July 2013 and will continue until superseded.

-Following approval and adoption of the Draft Annual Plan, the new edition of the Charging Policy will be published on the council's website as an update to the Charging Policy included in the Long Term Plan.
+Following approval and adoption of the Annual Plan, the new edition of the Charging Policy will be published on the council's website as an update to the Charging Policy included in the 2012 -2022 Long Term Plan.